enowars/specification/checker_protocol.md

 * The `putflag` MUST store any credentials which are required by the `getflag` to retrieve the flag (e.g. username and password used for registering an account) in the checker's database.
 * The `putflag` MUST use the `taskChainId` (see below) as identifier in the database to store any credentials required by a later `getflag`, as this is guaranteed to be identical for any subsequent `getflag` requests for the same flag.
 The `taskChainId` is also guaranteed to be different for tasks in the same round for different teams and tasks for the same team in different rounds.
 * The caller MUST NOT call `putflag` with the same `flag` or `taskChainId` twice during a CTF.
 (Note that supporting such behavior in the checker might still be useful for testing purposes.)
-* A `putflag` MAY return a value for `attack_info` providing some identifying information the attackers may use to identify where the flag is stored in the service, such as a username in a service that doesn't provide other user enumeration capabilities.
+* A `putflag` MAY return a value for `attackInfo` providing some identifying information the attackers may use to identify where the flag is stored in the service, such as a username in a service that doesn't provide other user enumeration capabilities.

 `getflag`:
 * A `getflag` request MUST check whether the flag (see the flag parameter below) placed during the previous `putflag` with the same `taskChainId` is still present in the service.